 A quick tour from Confederation to today

-By John G. Stackhouse, Jr. Reprinted with permission from Faith Today (Jul/Aug 2017).
+By John G. Stackhouse, Jr. Republished with permission from Faith Today (Jul/Aug 2017).

 Sunday morning at a typical Canadian evangelical church – about a hundred congregants, a building groaning with deferred maintenance, lots of grey hair, half the people not singing along with the familiar music.
 But also a preacher who knows, loves and teaches the Word.
 A small mob of vibrant children off to Sunday school.
 A youth group led by an earnest college student.
 And a monthly potluck lunch as full of kindness as it is calories.